Food-Health

 Cancer Research UK recommends the following meal structure:

-- 25% protein (note: plant-based proteins are generally less bioavailable than animal proteins)
+• 25% protein (note: Plant-based proteins are generally less absorbed than animal proteins)

 Grains are often overlooked but are essential for vitamin intake, digestive health, and liver function.